Plácido Domingo Accuser Patricia Wulf Shares Her Story

 On Monday, The Associated Press reported that as many as nine women were accusing revered opera star Plácido Domingo of sexual harassment over decades.
 Domingo has adamantly denied the allegations.
 The LA Opera, where he is the general director, announced it would hire an outside firm to investigate the accusations.

-Patricia Wulf, a retired opera singer who worked with Domingo at the Washington National Opera 20 years ago, is one of the women who has accused Domingo of harassment, and is the only woman who has publicly attached her name to the accusations so far.
+Patricia Wulf, a retired opera singer who worked with Domingo at the Washington National Opera 20 years ago, is one of the women who have accused Domingo of harassment and is the only woman who has publicly attached her name to the accusations so far.
 Wulf spoke with NPR's Ailsa Chang about her encounters with Domingo over that time period and the allegations raised against him.

 This interview has been edited for length and clarity.